davy7125/polyphone/en/manual/settings.md

 ## Virtual keyboard {#doc_keyboard}

-The keys of the computer keyboard used to control the [virtual keyboard](manual/soundfont-editor/toolbar.md#doc_keyboard) are defined in the :guilabel:`Keyboard` section.
+The keys of the computer keyboard used to control the [virtual keyboard](manual/soundfont-editor/toolbar.md#doc_keyboard) are defined in the :guilabel:`Virtual keyboard` section.
 The pitch may be increased or decreased octave by octave.